cmantill/econt_sw/econt_sw/asic_setup.md

 RO CH_ALIGNER_11INPUT_ALL status 0x3
 ```

-- Once you have found the values for `orbsyn_cnt_snapshot` and `orbsyn_cnt_load_val`, e.g. 0,3, set the same for the emulator, and use delay to find the delay of getting data to the ASIC
+- Once you have found the values for `orbsyn_cnt_snapshot` and `orbsyn_cnt_load_val`, set the same for the emulator, and use delay to find the delay of getting data to the ASIC
 ```
-python3 testing/i2c_single_register.py --name ALIGNER_orbsyn_cnt_load_val,ALIGNER_orbsyn_cnt_snapshot --value 0,3 --i2c emulator --addr 1 --server 5555
+python3 testing/i2c.py --name ALIGNER_orbsyn_cnt_load_val,ALIGNER_orbsyn_cnt_snapshot --value X,X --i2c emulator
-python testing/uhal-align_on_tester.py --step lr-roct --delay X source align_read_emulator.sh
+python testing/uhal-align_on_tester.py --step lr-roct --delay X python3 testing/i2c.py --yaml configs/align_read.yaml --i2c emulator
 ```

 - You should see the alignment pattern in the snapshot of the emulator (the status will still be 0x2):